LedgerHQ/app-stellar/README.md

 This is a wallet app for the [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s) that makes it possible to store your [Stellar](https://www.stellar.org/)-based assets on that device.

-I am simultaneously developing a [Javascript library](https://github.com/lenondupe/stellar-ledger-api) to communicate with this app.
-There you will find some scripts with which to test this app.
+A companion [Javascript library](https://github.com/lenondupe/stellar-ledger-api) is available to communicate with this app.
+It also includes some scripts with which to test the app.

 ## Building and installing

 To build and install the app on your Nano Ledger S you must set up the Nano Ledger S build environment.
 Please follow the Getting Started instructions at the [Ledger Nano S github repository](https://github.com/LedgerHQ/ledger-nano-s).

-Alternatively, if you are on a Mac, you can set up the Vagrant Virtualbox Ledger environment maintained [here](https://github.com/fix/ledger-vagrant).
+Alternatively, you can set up the Vagrant Virtualbox Ledger environment maintained [here](https://github.com/fix/ledger-vagrant).
 This sets up an Ubuntu virtual machine with the Ledger build environment already set up.
-Note that at the time of this writing this seems to be the only way to build and install on a Mac.
-The native Ledger Nano S build environment is currently not working.
+Note that if you are on a Mac, at the time of this writing this seems to be the only way to build and load the app.

 The command to compile and load the app onto the device is: